BoudaDols/api-gateway/DOCUMENTATION.md

 }
 ```

-**Note:** User ID is deliberately excluded to prevent enumeration attacks.
+**Note:** The UUID is included in the JWT for internal routing (forwarded as `X-User-ID` to microservices) but is not exposed in API responses.

 ### Signature
 ```